 Thank you so very much for visiting my website.
 Please look around.
 I pray you will be encouraged, uplifted and motivated to be all you can be for Christ Jesus, the risen Lord.

 I am blessed to be married to my best friend since 1995.
-It was my second marriage after divorce ended an 8-year, childless marriage.
+It was my second marriage after divorce ended an eight-year, childless marriage.
 I retired in 2012 after 30 years in the Criminal Justice and Social Services field.

 AMBITION: I readily admit my personal ambition made earthly titles important to me.
 But they aren’t anymore.
 Once I experienced a measure of success, I realized it cannot satisfy.
 I knew my hard work only got me so far, but God’s grace and favor opened doors I never could.
-I met so many different kinds of people in my 30-year career as a Private Investigator, Child Abuse Investigator, Civil Process Server, State Probation Officer, Quality Assurance Manager and Deputy Court Administrator.
+I met so many different kinds of people in my thirty-year career as a Private Investigator, Child Abuse Investigator, Civil Process Server, State Probation Officer, Quality Assurance Manager, and Deputy Court Administrator.
 Social, educational and economic differences aside, everyone has something in common.
 We truly are more alike than unlike, we all carry burdens, feel joy, laugh, pay taxes and die one day.

 LEGACY: Being a devoted lover of Jesus and one of His many true, servant followers is how I want to be remembered.
 Did I love well today? is a question I ask myself repeatedly in self-reflection.
 I don’t always like the answer, but it is on those days that I rely heavily on 1 John 1:9, knowing, “if we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
-I am very grateful that God’s mercies are new every morning; that every day is a fresh start at being a better Christ follower (Lamentations 3:23).
+I am very grateful that God’s mercies are new every morning; that every day is a fresh start at being a better Christ-follower (Lamentations 3:23).